 Integrating your management systems

-A "management system" in the context of ISO standards does not necessarily refer to a technological system, but refers to all the things that are needed to manage and govern an organization’s activities.
-Every organisation has a management system that is used to guide and control the work it carries out, whether it is a formal management system or simply an informal set of activities, measurements and guidelines.
+A ‘management system’ in the context of ISO standards does not necessarily refer to a technological system, but refers to all the things that are needed to manage and govern an organization’s activities.
+Every organization has a management system that is used to guide and control the work it carries out, whether it is a formal management system or simply an informal set of activities, measurements, and guidelines.

 Why integrate your management systems?

 As companies discover the benefits of implementing more than one management system standard, complexities related to conflicting objectives and duplication of content may arise.

 An integrated management system helps to avoid duplication, reduce overall risks, expose conflicting objectives, create a formalised system out of informal processes, and enables the organisation to focus on achieving its objectives.

 An integrated management system (IMS) combines all related components of a business into one system for easier management.

 Integrating your management systems enables your organization to be audited to more than one standard at the same time, which means you save time, effort, resources, and reduce costs.

 Building and establishing an integrated management system provides organizations with:

 - A common approach to compare risks that occur within different organizational divisions